 Urban environments can be a stressful place for trees to grow.
-So newly planted trees need special care to help them be healthy and grow to maturity.
+Trees need special care to help them be healthy and grow to maturity.
 Mulching and watering trees is an easy way to care for your trees.

 Water your tree

 Newly planted trees need 15-25 gallons of water once a week for the first 3 to 5 year when the ground is thawed.
 You can skip watering if it has rained more than 1 inch in a week.
 Weekly watering sound expensive but costs less than a cup of coffee.